Skip to content

 To make it easy when configuring the identifiers, go through and delete as many as you can.

-• Open this link: Certificates, Identifiers & Profiles: Identifiers List on the Apple developer site.
+• Open this link: Certificates, Identifiers & Profiles: Identifiers List on the Apple Developer site.

 • Use the graphic below as a guide to removing identifiers